The Data Center Selection Process: 7 Key Points to Consider

 These factors will explain why considering them is important and help you fine-tune what matters to your data center selection.

-Location is one of the most important factors when selecting your data center.
-Although you could save money with a center that's further away, you'll lose some of the benefits of having it close by.
+Deciding how to choose a data center location is one of the most important factors when selecting your data center.
+Although you could save money with a data center that's further away, you'll lose some of the benefits of having it close by.

 In areas prone to natural disasters, finding a data center that's on a separate power grid and away from any potential risk is the safer option.
 By using a data center on another power grid, your data won't be affected at the same time your company's office is, reducing the number of issues you'll have to work through at once in the event of a major regional power outage.